mvesin/geomstats/profiling/out.issue_913.08_commit_9918a42f/README.md

 | 300 | not tested         |            |                |                |            |

-* convergence comparison with previous version : variance and final step unchanged, number of steps and final distance unchanged at observed precision (4 digits)
+* convergence comparison with previous version : iterations variance and final step unchanged, number of steps and final distance unchanged at observed precision (4 digits)

 Time per iteration computed as the profiling cpu time for our problem (ms) until convergence (max iter 1000, not reached), divided by the number of iteration :